BNSC1/android-notes/README.md

 - TRIM_MEMORY_RUNNING_LOW: the system is in a low-memory state and the application is still running, but the resources it consumes should be reduced.
 - TRIM_MEMORY_RUNNING_CRITICAL: the system is in a critical low-memory state, and the application should release as many resources as possible to avoid being killed.

+Running blocking tasks in UI thread should be avoided as it will cause UI lag or even ANR, leading to poor user experience

 ## Lifecycle

 Activity: